 ID: 16 Needs to feel serene and luxurious

-ID: 17 To feel relaxed, to get what ask you for (and pay for).
-A relaxing experience and ease of booking and attending.
+ID: 17 To feel relaxed, to get what you ask for (and pay for).
+It is a relaxing experience and easy to book and attend.

 ID: 18 Cleanliness.
-Smells really nice.
+It smells nice.

 ID: 19 Excellent accommodation and facilities along with a great range of treatments and fab therapists